-The development of the MPFR library would not have been possible without the continuous support of INRIA, and of the LORIA and LIP laboratories.
-In particular the main authors were or are members of the PolKA, Spaces, Cacao project-teams at LORIA (Nancy, France) and of the Arenaire project-team at LIP (Lyon, France).
-The development of MPFR was also supported by a grant (202F0659 00 MPN 121) from the Conseil Régional de Lorraine in 2002.
+The development of the MPFR library would not have been possible without the continuous support of INRIA, and of the LORIA (Nancy, France) and LIP (Lyon, France) laboratories.
+In particular the main authors were or are members of the PolKA, Spaces, Cacao project-teams at LORIA and of the Arenaire project-team at LIP.
+This project was started during the Fiable (reliable in French) action supported by INRIA, and continued during the AOC action.
+The development of MPFR was also supported by a grant (202F0659 00 MPN 121) from the Conseil Régional de Lorraine in 2002, and from INRIA by an "associate engineer" grant (2003-2005) and an "opération de développement logiciel" grant (2007-2009).